MuthoniNjoroge/Car-Sales/README.md

 Scottsdale, Austin, And Janesville are the top 3 best-selling regions.
 The cars with automatic transmissions sell more than the ones with manual transmissions which makes sense since people today prefer automatic over manual ones.

+## Recommendation
+1. Highlight the Stars: Chevrolet and Ford are leading the pack as the best-selling brands. center advertising campaigns around these models, showcasing their standout features and what makes them top choices among customers.

+2. Spotlight Popular Colors: Pale white is the go-to color for most buyers, especially for SUVs.  make sure the ads prominently feature vehicles in this popular shade, drawing in customers who have a preference for it.

+3. Target Hot Regions: Scottsdale, Austin, and Janesville are our top-performing regions.
+Tailor the marketing strategies to resonate with local tastes and preferences, maximizing our impact in these key areas.

+4. Promote Automatic Convenience: Automatic transmissions are in higher demand compared to manual ones.
+The campaigns should emphasize the convenience and ease of automatic cars, educating buyers on their benefits and making them the preferred choice.

+5. Host Family Fun Days: Families with kids love SUVs for their comfort and space.
+Let’s organize family-oriented events where they can experience these vehicles firsthand.
+Interactive and engaging experiences will highlight the features and advantages, making it an enjoyable and informative outing for all.